The Best of BritainBook Your Tour Online Request a Quote

 (6 Mo.
 Adv.)

-Price Includes: Very nice 3 1/2 and moderate 4 star hotels, breakfast daily, 5 dinners (beverages not included), modern transportation, sightseeing as listed, baggage handling for 1 piece per person, and taxes
+Price Includes: 4 star hotels, breakfast and dinner daily (beverages not included), modern transportation, sightseeing as listed, baggage handling for 1 piece per person, and taxes

 Deposit Required: $300 per person will reserve your place.
 A $100 service fee will be charged for cancellation at any time in addition to our normal payment and cancellation policy.